openid/OpenID4VP/openid-4-verifiable-presentations-1_0.md

 }
 ```

-The following is a non-normative example of a Request URI that can reference the Request Object in the example above (either directly or as QR Code):
+The Authorization Request Object from above could be used in a Request URI as follows (either directly or as QR Code):

 ```
 https://wallet.example.com?